-Ohio Alternative Certification Programs
+Alternative Teacher Certification Programs in Ohio

-According to the National Center for Education Information, but not all are certified to teach in a high-need area.
+According to the National Center for Education Information, not all new hires are certified to teach in a high-need area.
 In order to meet the needs of its students, Ohio has implemented several ways for professionals to obtain a teaching certification.
 As long as you have a bachelor’s degree from a regionally accredited institution, there is program to fit your individual needs.
 Furthermore, after four years of teaching with your alternative educator license, there are only three more steps to becoming a certified professional educator:

 - Completion of the four year Ohio Resident Educator Program.